andrewjmeier/TableTop.JS/tutorials/markdown/checkers.md

     checkers.updateState("start");

 This is all you need for the main game file.
 In general, your (game).js file should never be much longer than this -- you should offload the complicated logic to your subclasses of the five main game components (like we will do with Checkers and CheckerBoard).

 Before continuing, let's go over what we're doing above.
 First, we create two players, passing their names.
 We chose Red and White so we can easily refer to the players later by color to identify who's turn it is, but for other games (like our monopoly example) we'll use actual names like "John" or "KC".
 Then, we create our Board, Game, TurnMap and View.
 We pass the turnMap to our game, and tell the View to draw our board.
 Once we call view.drawBoard(), the view graphics loop begins it's animation loop.
 However, our game doesn't begin running until we update the TurnMap state to "start", which begins to run our game.

 ### The Game

-At this point, you'll be getting an error that checkers/checker_game.js and checkers/checker_board.js don't exist - let's fix that and create those now.
+At this point, you'll be getting an error that checkers/checkers_game.js and checkers/checkers_board.js don't exist - let's fix that and create those now.

-In checker_game.js, enter the following:
+In checkers_game.js, enter the following:

     var inherits = require('util').inherits;
-    var Game = require("../../tabletop/core/game.js");
-    var c = require("../../tabletop/core/ttConstants.js");
+    var TableTop = require('tabletop-boardgames');

     function CheckersGame(players, board, turnMap) {
-        Game.call(this, players, board, turnMap);
+      TableTop.Game.call(this, players, board, turnMap);
       this.currentPlayer = 0;
-        this.moveType = c.moveTypeManual;
+      this.moveType = TableTop.Constants.moveTypeManual;
-        this.moveEvaluationType = c.moveEvalationTypeGameEvaluator;
+      this.moveEvaluationType = TableTop.Constants.moveEvalationTypeGameEvaluator;
       board.tokens.forEach(function(token) {
-            var player = token.color == c.redColor ? players[0] : players[1];
+        var player = token.color == TableTop.Constants.redColor ? players[0] : players[1];
         token.owner = player;
         player.tokens.push(token);
       });
     };

-    inherits(CheckersGame, Game);
+    inherits(CheckersGame, TableTop.Game);

     module.exports = CheckersGame;

 This is the constructor for our game.
 We overwrite a few important defaults here.

-First, we set the moveType to c.moveTypeManual.
-Game defaults to using c.moveTypeDiceRoll, which is useful for games like monopoly where there's only one path the follow, however we want the user to be able to control where she moves her token.
+First, we set the moveType to TableTop.Constants.moveTypeManual.
+Game defaults to using TableTop.Constants.moveTypeDiceRoll, which is useful for games like monopoly where there's only one path the follow, however we want the user to be able to control where she moves her token.
 This flag lets our view know that it should add click listeners to tokens and spaces in our view, and lets our game know that it should store these listener events as they arrive for later evaluation.

-Second, we set the moveEvaluationType to c.moveEvaluationTypeGameEvaluator.
+Second, we set the moveEvaluationType to TableTop.Constants.moveEvaluationTypeGameEvaluator.
 This lets our game know that it will be doing to move evaluation rather than the spaces.
 When we set this flag, the TurnMap will call "executeMove()" on our game class to decide what the side effects of a move are.

 ### The Board

 We'll finish filling out our game class later.
-For now, let's move on to the checker_board class.
+For now, let's move on to the checkers_board class.
 Create the file and enter the following:

     var inherits = require('util').inherits;
-    var GridBoard = require("../../tabletop/core/gridBoard.js");
-    var Space = require("../../tabletop/core/tile.js");
-    var Token = require("../../tabletop/core/token.js");
-    var c = require("../../tabletop/core/ttConstants.js");
+    var TableTop = require('tabletop-boardgames');

     function CheckerBoard() {
-        GridBoard.call(this, 8, 8);
+      TableTop.GridBoard.call(this, 8, 8);
       this.buildTiles();
-        //this.buildTokens();
+      this.buildTokens();
     }

-    inherits(CheckerBoard, GridBoard);
+    inherits(CheckerBoard, TableTop.GridBoard);

     CheckerBoard.prototype.buildTiles = function() {
-        var tileColor = c.redColor;
+      var tileColor = TableTop.Constants.redColor;
       var tile;
       for (var y = 0; y < this.height; y++) {
-            tileColor = (tileColor == c.redColor) ? c.blackColor : c.redColor;
+        tileColor = (tileColor == TableTop.Constants.redColor) ?
+TableTop.Constants.blackColor : TableTop.Constants.redColor;
         for (var x = 0; x < this.width; x++) {
-                tile = new Space({color: tileColor});
+        tile = new TableTop.Tile({color: tileColor});
         this.spaces[x][y] = tile;
-                tileColor = (tileColor == c.redColor) ? c.blackColor : c.redColor;
+        tileColor = (tileColor == TableTop.Constants.redColor) ?
+TableTop.Constants.blackColor : TableTop.Constants.redColor;
         }
       }
     };

     module.exports = CheckerBoard;